Health in Adult Life

 Alcohol can contribute to ill health in the short term as increasing the risk of accidents and violence – including domestic abuse, and in the longer term is a risk factor for cancer, liver disease, stroke and heart disease.
 It can also have social impacts through unemployment and divorce.
 Consumption rates at a population level in Somerset are broadly similar to the national average.
 Unlike many behaviour patterns, alcohol consumption does not show a simple economic gradient with more deprived people consuming more, and interventions to reduce it have to take account of this.
 More information can be found in the OHID Local Alcohol Profile.

-Key Indicator: Alcohol Specific Mortality (persons, 1 yr range)
+Key Indicator: Alcohol Specific Mortality (persons, 1 year range)

 Substance Misuse

-Drug-specific hospital admissions in Somerset in 2020-21 were estimated at 64.91 per 100,000 persons, significantly above the England rate of 50.22 per 100,000 for the same period.
+Drug-specific hospital admissions in Somerset in 2020 to 2021 were estimated at 64.91 per 100,000 persons, significantly above the England rate of 50.22 per 100,000 for the same period.
 Latest prevalence estimates indicate there are 2,393 possible dependent opiate/crack users in Somerset, a rate of 7.3 per 1,000.
 Estimates of unmet need show that Somerset compares poorly for England rates of unmet need, with an estimated 56% of Somerset OCUs not accessing treatment.
 The proportion of individuals accessing treatment for drug misuse in Somerset who also have a mental health need has increased in recent years.
 Numbers of treatment episodes for drug use in Somerset have decreased since 2018, driven by falling numbers of treatment episodes for opiates clients.
 Cannabis is the named substance in 74.5% of all possession offences.
 More information is available in the Somerset Drugs and Alcohol Needs Assessment 2022.

 Key indicator: Successful completion of drug treatment (non opiate users)